phalcon/documentation/docs/html-escaper.md

 ```

 ## HTML
-You can escape text prior to printing it to your views using `html()`.
+You can escape text before printing it to your views using `html()`.
 Without escaping you could potentially echo unsafe data in your HTML output.

 ```php
 <?php